 'NBins'— Number of histogram bins used to build a contrast enhancing transformation

-Number of histogram bins used to build a contrast enhancing transformation, specified as a positive integer scalar.
+Number of histogram bins used to build a contrast enhancing transformation, specified as a positive integer.
 Higher values result in greater dynamic range at the cost of slower processing speed.

 'Range'— Range of output data

-Range of the output image data, specified as one of the following values:
+Range of the output image data, specified as one of these values.